Title: Messy, Wonderful Us (review copy)

 The ending is a little too convenient and high on melodrama but then again I also burst into tears at the very last paragraph so….. wistfully shrugs

 Basically it’s just supremely satisfying and despite the utter mess.
 And I mean MESS that is these characters’ lives!!!!!
 They are terribly flawed humans who do some dodgy things in the name of love HOWEVER as a reader you just can’t help but be invested in their stories and root for their happy endings.

 I was so surprised by how much I loved this.
 Don’t you love when the right book comes along at the right time???
-Messy Wonderful Us definitely came along at the right time for me and I’m rating it a very positive four stars and would recommend it to people who love emotional family dramas.
+Messy Wonderful Us definitely came along at the right time for me and I would recommend it to people who love emotional family dramas.